-- 6) Applicants that generate 10 peak hour trips or more are required to prepare a transportation assessment that focuses on: - E. On-site vehicular, pedestrian, bicycle, truck delivery, and emergency service circulation and safety;
+- 6) Applicants that generate 10 peak hour trips or more (i.e. 10 or more housing units) are required to prepare a transportation assessment that focuses on: - E. On-site vehicular, pedestrian, bicycle, truck delivery, and emergency service circulation and safety;